The dangers and side effects of contraceptives are particularly extensive in young, college-aged females.

 This comprehensive guide covers many important aspects of women’s health and sexuality – including menopause, birth control, childbirth, sexual health, sexual orientation, gender identity, mental health and general well-being.

-This edition focuses on women’s reproductive health and sexuality, how to find and access health information along with resources stories to educate women about health care injustices and inspire them to work collectively to address them.
+This edition focuses on women’s reproductive health and sexuality, how to find and access health information along with resources and stories to educate women about health care injustices and inspire them to work collectively to address them.

 This resource includes a very detailed description of exactly how to use the ovulation methods in an effective way that guards against unwanted pregnancies.